 1. Do Your Research on a Potential Domain Name

-Even the smallest amount of research can help you tremendously when purchasing a web address.
+Even the smallest amount of research can help when purchasing a web address.
 Browse through a few domains and the companies that supply them to make sure you’re getting the best deal.
-Remember, a more popular name will be more expensive, choose one that is new and original for the cheapest possible price.
-Some companies to check out are GoDaddy, NameCheap or Domains Priced Right.
+Remember, a more popular name will be more expensive or already taken, choose one that is new and original for the cheapest possible price.
+Some domain selling companies (domain registrars) to check out are GoDaddy, NameCheap or Domains Priced Right.

 2. Choose a Domain That’s Easy to Remember

-If you’re planning on purchasing a domain with integrated SEO for better search listings, you still want to have a web address that people can both easily remember and type.
+However, more importantly, you want to have a web address that people can both easily remember and type.
 Make sure that you avoid adding too many characters, numbers or weird spellings.
 It’s important that anyone hearing your domain name can easily type it without any strange hyphens or dashes as well.

-It is also important to avoid words that have a double meaning or double spelling, since it can confuse your site visitors.
+It is also important to avoid words that have a double meaning or double spelling, since it can confuse your visitors.
 Choose a short domain name that anyone can remember and pass onto others.
-Word of mouth is a successful and powerful marketing tool that doesn’t even cost a penny.
+Word of mouth is a powerful marketing tool that works with domain names as well.

 3. Choose a Short Domain Name Instead of Long One

-The majority of online users assume that domains end in .com, so if you use other extensions such as .org, you can expect confusion among your website users.
-However, don’t just assume that your site should use .com, some sites such as a nonprofit should use .org instead.
+The majority of online users assume that domains end in .com, so if you use other extensions such as .org, there may be confusion among your website users. with proper branding and by making it clear when mentioning your domain people are getting more accustom to other domain endings.